Newfoundland (Island) Towns, Villages & Hamlets.

 - Route 438: Croque Road (28 km/17.4 mi)

 - Croque: I visited Grandois in April of 2010, but didn't take any pictures when I checked out Croque along the way.
-I've since been back to Croque & I'll be posting some pictures in the future.
+In July of 2015 I would return to Croque, checking out their meadowy harbour, an old home and the old French sailors carvings outside town.

 - Route 433: Englee Highway (36.9 km/22.9 mi)